provoke-vagueness/reststore/README.rst

 What's in reststore:

- * A Python dictionary type Files or FilesClient object for seamless access of data via the configured hashing algorithm.
+ * A simple interface called Files which gives full control over and access to reststore's capabilities.
+ * Flexible configuration to support more complex deployments of reststore.
- * A set of command line operations to get put and list data.
+ * A set of command line operations to get, put, and list data.
  * A RESTful webapi so data can be accessed in a client agnostic manner.